APTrust/dart-docs/docs/dart3/download.md

+---
+description: >-
+  Download DART 3 v3.0 for Windows, Mac, or Linux, with SHA-256 checksums and per-platform install notes.
+---

 _Updated April 28, 2026_

 Download the DART 3 installer for your system.
 The current version is v3.0 (released April 28, 2026).